 WILD PONIES

-There are several theories of how the ponies got to Assateague.
+There are several theories of how the ponies got to Assateague

 Refuge Inn founder Don Leonard had a passion for ponies.
 He bought his first horse when he was 12, and they were a constant presence in his life from that point forward.
 He often said that the ponies were the reason for his success in life.
-His sons maintain his herd now, and they keep a few of their authentic Chincoteague ponies here at the Refuge Inn for our guests to enjoy.
-The ponies are friendly, but wild–they love attention, but they really love fed corn and sweet feed.
-They’ll come right over to the feed boxes to greet you.
-Just be sure to put the treats in the boxes provided
+His sons maintain his herd now, and they keep a few of their authentic Chincoteague Island ponies here at Refuge Inn for our guests to enjoy.
+The ponies are friendly, but wild-they love attention, but they really love to be fed corn and sweet feed.
+They'll come right over to the feed boxes to greet you.
+Just be sure to put the treats in the boxes provided.

-There are several theories of how the ponies got to Assateague.
+There are several theories of how the ponies got to Assateague Island.
 The one you probably know is that a Spanish galleon heading for Central and South America ran ashore and sank nearby.
 No crew survived, but the horses broke out of their stalls and swam ashore.
 This theory is very possible because there are hundreds of documented shipwrecks off the coast.
 (In fact, our infamous shoaly coast is why they built the Assateague Lighthouse.)

 Another theory is that there were colonists who turned their livestock onto Assateague to avoid paying taxes.
-Since it was an island, the livestock couldn’t escape– but, horses being horses, they got lose and were never able to be rounded up.
+Since it was an island, the livestock couldn’t escape– but, horses being horses, they got loose and were never able to be rounded up.
 Yet another theory is that Blackbeard kept a wife on Assateague, and as his crews would pillage and raid, they would take the horses and drop them off with his wife.
 Again, horses being horses, they got loose and became wild.

 Whatever theory you want to believe, the mysterious ponies found their way to Assateague and adapted to the unique challenges that come with barrier island life.
 They grew thick, shaggy coats.
 They adapted to a diet largely consisting of salt marsh grasses, which stunted their growth from the height of full-fledged horses to more of a pony stature.
 And, much to the surprise of many of our visitors, they found fresh water and managed to survive, and even thrive.